Great-Sun-Group/credex-core/docs/deployments.md

    - `searchspaceuser`: Neo4j SearchSpace username
    - `searchspacepass`: Neo4j SearchSpace password

-#### Accessing Secrets in the Application

-The application is configured to retrieve the Neo4j secrets at runtime in the staging and production environments.
-The `config/config.ts` file handles the logic for fetching secrets from AWS Secrets Manager when the environment is set to 'staging' or 'production'.
+The application is configured to retrieve these secrets at runtime in the staging and production environments.

+## 5. Deployment Process

+### 5.1 Local Development

-For local development and Codespaces, the application will continue to use environment variables as described in the earlier sections.
+For local development and testing, follow the steps outlined in section 3.1.

-## Neo4j Deployment

-The project uses Neo4j for both staging and production environments.
-The deployment and management of Neo4j instances are handled through Terraform.

-### Neo4j Instances

-1. Production Environment:
-   - Uses Neo4j Enterprise Edition
-   - Two separate instances: LedgerSpace and SearchSpace
-   - Deployed on AWS EC2 instances (m5.large)
-   - Managed through Terraform

-2. Staging Environment:
-   - Uses Neo4j Community Edition
-   - Two separate instances: LedgerSpace and SearchSpace
-   - Deployed on AWS EC2 instances (t3.medium)
-   - Managed through Terraform

-### Deployment Process

-The Neo4j instances are defined and deployed automatically through the Terraform configuration in `terraform/main.tf`.
-The process includes:

-1. Creation of EC2 instances for Neo4j
-2. Configuration of security groups
-3. Setting up of AWS Secrets Manager to store connection details

-No manual intervention is required for deploying or updating the Neo4j instances.
-The security groups are configured in the Terraform file to restrict access to the necessary IP ranges.

-### Configuration
+### 5.2 GitHub Codespaces

-- The Neo4j instances are configured using the `user_data` script in the EC2 instance definitions within the Terraform configuration.
-- The appropriate Neo4j version and configuration are set in these `user_data` scripts.
-- Security groups in `terraform/main.tf` are pre-configured to restrict access to the Neo4j instances as needed.

-### ECS Task Definition

-The ECS task definition is managed using a template file [task-definition.json](terraform/task-definition.json).
-This template contains placeholders for environment-specific values, which are replaced during the deployment process.

-To update the task definition:

-1. Modify the `task-definition.json`.
-2. Ensure any new environment variables are added to the `environment` section with appropriate placeholders.
-3. Update the GitHub Actions workflows (`deploy-staging.yml` and `deploy-production.yml`) to replace new placeholders with the corresponding GitHub Secrets or AWS Secrets Manager references.

-The GitHub Actions workflows automatically update the ECS task definition during deployment by:

-1. Replacing placeholders in the `task-definition.json` with actual values from GitHub Secrets or references to AWS Secrets Manager.
-2. Using the AWS CLI to register the new task definition.
-3. Updating the ECS service to use the new task definition.

-### ECS Service Configuration

-The ECS service is configured using Terraform in the `main.tf` file.
-Key aspects of the configuration include:

-- Service name: "credex-core-service"
-- Cluster: Uses the "credex-cluster" ECS cluster
-- Launch type: FARGATE
-- Desired count: 1 (can be adjusted based on load requirements)
-- Network configuration:
-  - Uses specified subnets
-  - Assigns a public IP
-  - Uses a dedicated security group for ECS tasks

-The security group for ECS tasks allows inbound traffic on port 5000 and all outbound traffic.
+For development using GitHub Codespaces, follow the steps outlined in section 3.2.

-### Deployment Process
+### 5.3 Staging Deployment

-1. Staging Deployment:
-   - Push changes to the `stage` branch.
+1. Push changes to the `stage` branch.
-   - The `deploy-staging.yml` GitHub Actions workflow will automatically:
+2. The `deploy-staging.yml` GitHub Actions workflow will automatically:
    - Build the Docker image
    - Push the image to ECR
    - Update the ECS task definition with staging-specific environment variables
    - Deploy to the staging ECS cluster

-2. Production Deployment:
+### 5.4 Production Deployment

-   - Push changes to the `prod` branch.
+1. Push changes to the `prod` branch.
-   - The `deploy-production.yml` GitHub Actions workflow will automatically:
+2. The `deploy-production.yml` GitHub Actions workflow will automatically:
    - Build the Docker image
    - Push the image to ECR
    - Update the ECS task definition with production-specific environment variables
    - Deploy to the production ECS cluster

-3. Post-Deployment Verification:
-   - Currently, there is a placeholder for post-deployment verification in the GitHub Actions workflows.
-   - This step can be expanded to include more comprehensive checks, such as:
-     - Health check endpoints
-     - Integration tests
-     - Performance benchmarks

-4. Monitoring Deployments:
+### 5.5 Post-Deployment Verification

 - Check GitHub Actions logs for deployment status.
 - Use AWS Console or CLI to monitor ECS services and tasks.
+- Implement health check endpoints, integration tests, and performance benchmarks as needed.

+## 6. Infrastructure Management

-## Terraform Setup
+### 6.1 Terraform Setup and Usage

 1. Install Terraform on your local machine.
 2. Navigate to the `terraform` directory.
 3. Run `terraform init` to initialize the Terraform working directory.
+4. Review and modify the `main.tf` file if necessary (e.g., AWS region, instance types).
-4. Run `terraform apply` to create the necessary AWS resources.
+5. Run `terraform apply` to create or update the necessary AWS resources, including:

-Note: The default AWS region is set to af-south-1 (Cape Town) in the Terraform configuration.
-If you need to deploy to a different region, you'll need to modify the `aws_region` variable in the `terraform/main.tf` file.

-## Resource Management: Initial Setup vs. Updates

-Understanding how resources are managed during initial setup and subsequent updates is crucial for maintaining the infrastructure effectively.

-### Terraform State Management

-Terraform uses a state file to keep track of the resources it manages.
-This state file is crucial for determining what changes need to be made to the infrastructure.

-- Initial Setup: Terraform creates a new state file.
-- Updates: Terraform compares the current state with the desired state described in the configuration files and makes only the necessary changes.

-Ensure that the Terraform state file is securely stored and version-controlled, as it contains sensitive information about your infrastructure.

-### Resource-Specific Behavior

-#### Neo4j Instances (Databases)

-- Initial Setup: Four EC2 instances are created (two for production, two for staging) with specific AMIs, instance types, and user data scripts.
+   - ECS cluster
+   - ECR repository
-- Updates:
+   - Neo4j instances (EC2)
-  - Changes to instance type, AMI, or user data script will result in the instance being destroyed and recreated.
-  - This behavior means that database data is not automatically preserved during such updates.

-Consideration: Implement a data persistence strategy (e.g., using EBS volumes or backup/restore procedures) to preserve data during updates that require instance recreation.

-#### AWS Secrets Manager
+   - AWS Secrets Manager secrets

-- Initial Setup: Secrets are created with initial values.
-- Updates: New versions of secrets are created when values change, preserving the secret's history.

-Consideration: Implement a secrets rotation strategy, especially for database passwords, to enhance security.

-#### ECS Resources

-- Initial Setup: ECS cluster, task definitions, and services are created as defined.
-- Updates:
-  - Changes to task definitions create new revisions.
-  - ECS services are updated to use new task definition revisions without downtime.

-#### Security Groups

-- Initial Setup: Security groups are created with defined rules.
+   - Security groups
-- Updates: Rules can be added, modified, or removed without recreating the entire security group.

-#### IAM Roles and Policies

-- Initial Setup: Roles and policies are created as defined.
-- Updates: Changes to roles or policies are applied in-place without recreation.
+   - IAM roles and policies

-### Best Practices for Updates

-1. Database Updates:
-   - Before updating Neo4j instances, perform a backup of the database data.
-   - For major version upgrades or instance type changes, consider creating new instances and migrating data to minimize downtime.

-2. Zero-Downtime Updates:
-   - While ECS services support zero-downtime deployments, updates to Neo4j instances may cause downtime.
-   - Consider implementing a high-availability setup for Neo4j in production to minimize downtime during updates.

-3. Testing Updates:
-   - Always test updates in the staging environment before applying them to production.
-   - Use Terraform's `plan` command to review changes before applying them.

-4. Monitoring During Updates:
-   - Closely monitor the application and database performance during and after updates.
-   - Have a rollback plan ready in case of unexpected issues.

-5. Regular Maintenance:
-   - Regularly update the AMIs used for Neo4j instances to ensure they have the latest security patches.
-   - Periodically review and update security group rules to maintain least-privilege access.

-By understanding these differences between initial setup and updates, you can better manage the infrastructure and minimize potential disruptions during maintenance and upgrades.

-## Ongoing Maintenance and Updates

-### Updating the Application

-1. Make changes from the `dev` branch to the codebase locally or in Codespaces.
-2. Test thoroughly in the local/Codespaces environment.
-3. Submit merge request back to `dev` when ready.
-4. `dev` will be merged to `stage` branch periodically to trigger staging deployment.
-5. Test the changes in the staging environment.
-7. If everything is working as expected, push to the `prod` branch to deploy to production.
+### 6.2 AWS Resources

-### Updating ECS Task Definition
+#### ECS Task Definition

+The ECS task definition is managed using a template file [task-definition.json](terraform/task-definition.json).
+To update the task definition:

-1. Modify the `task-definition.json` in the `terraform` directory if needed.
+1. Modify the `task-definition.json`.
 2. Ensure any new environment variables are added to the `environment` section with appropriate placeholders.
-3. Update the GitHub Actions workflows (`deploy-staging.yml` and `deploy-production.yml`) to replace new placeholders with the corresponding GitHub Secrets or AWS Secrets Manager references.
+3. Update the GitHub Actions workflows to replace new placeholders with the corresponding GitHub Secrets or AWS Secrets Manager references.

+#### ECS Service Configuration

+The ECS service is configured in the `main.tf` file, including:
+- Service name: "credex-core-service"
+- Cluster: "credex-cluster"
+- Launch type: FARGATE
+- Desired count: 1 (adjustable based on load requirements)
+- Network configuration and security group settings

+### 6.3 Neo4j Deployment and Management

+The project uses Neo4j for both staging and production environments, managed through Terraform.

-### Updating Neo4j Instances
+#### Neo4j Instances

-1. To update Neo4j versions or configurations:
+1. Production Environment:
+   - Neo4j Enterprise Edition
+   - Two separate instances: LedgerSpace and SearchSpace
+   - Deployed on AWS EC2 instances (m5.large)

+2. Staging Environment:
+   - Neo4j Community Edition
+   - Two separate instances: LedgerSpace and SearchSpace
+   - Deployed on AWS EC2 instances (t3.medium)

+#### Deployment Process

+Neo4j instances are defined and deployed automatically through the Terraform configuration in `terraform/main.tf`, including:
+- Creation of EC2 instances
+- Configuration of security groups
+- Setting up AWS Secrets Manager to store connection details

+#### Configuration

-   - Modify the `user_data` scripts in the `terraform/main.tf` file.
+- Neo4j instances are configured using the `user_data` script in the EC2 instance definitions within the Terraform configuration.
-   - Run `terraform apply` to apply the changes.
-2. For major updates, consider creating new instances and migrating data to minimize downtime.

-### Secrets Management

-1. Regularly rotate passwords, API keys, and AWS access keys.
-2. Update the rotated secrets in GitHub Secrets and AWS Secrets Manager.
-3. For local development, update your `.env` file (ensure it remains in `.gitignore`).
+- Security groups in `terraform/main.tf` are pre-configured to restrict access to the Neo4j instances as needed.

-## Monitoring and Logging
+## 7. Monitoring and Logging

-The application uses AWS CloudWatch for monitoring and logging.
-This is configured in the ECS task definition within the Terraform configuration.

 ### CloudWatch Logs

+ECS task logs are sent to CloudWatch Logs:
 - Log group: `/ecs/credex-core`
 - Log stream prefix: `ecs`
 - AWS region: af-south-1 (Cape Town)